 Popular South Indian actress Bhavana (original name Karthika Menon) can be seen wearing antique temple jewelry, which consists of a choker and long temple haram, huge temple earrings which in chandbali style and antique gold and ruby matha patti for her wedding.

 Samantha Ruth Prabhu is another popular name of the South Industry.
 Though her marriage dint stay for long, the popular actress had chosen traditional Mango Mala and Kemp earrings with matching matha patti.

 Kannada superstar Yash, who married Radhika Pandit, who is another established Kannada actress also chose traditional Konkani jewellery like Coral necklace for her wedding along with temple jewellery, antique lakshmi jhumkas for her wedding.

-While most of the South Indian brides chose the traditional South Indian jewellery, there are few contemporary brides who go the North style and choose polki, kundan, pastel jewellery and even diamond jewellery for their big day.
+While most of the South Indian brides chose the traditional South Indian jewellery, there are few contemporary brides who go the North style and choose polki, kundan, pastel jewelry and even diamond jewelry for their big day.
 Well, its all about one’s choice we must say!

 You may also read : Traditional Bridal Jewelry of India